BioinformaticsLabAtMUN/sRNACharP/README.md

 ## 2. Pipeline usage

-Launching the pipeline with the `--help ` parameter shows the help message:
+After downloading the file [sRNACharP.nf](sRNACharP.nf), one can launch the pipeline with the `--help ` parameter (make sure you run this command on the directory where sRNACharP.nf is located).
+This should show the help message:

 ```
 nextflow run sRNACharP.nf  --help